Asymptotically conical Calabi-Yau manifolds, I: Introduction

 \subsection{Acknowledgments}

 This paper developed out of a part of RJC's doctoral dissertation \cite{RonanThesis} at Imperial College London.
 He would like to thank his supervisor, Mark Haskins, for his guidance and constant support and encouragement, and Gilles Carron and Dominic Joyce for useful remarks on a preliminary version of {his} thesis.
-HJH acknowledges postdoctoral support under EPSRC Leadership Fellowship EP/G007241/1.
-We wish to thank MPIM and HIM Bonn for excellent working conditions during our stay in Bonn in Fall 2011, the members of the Imperial geometry group for many helpful conversations, and Jeff Cheeger and Gang Tian for their willingness to discuss \cite{Cheeger} with us.
-Finally, we must acknowledge an intellectual debt of gratitude to Craig van Coevering, whose series of articles \cite{vanC, vanC3, vanC2, vanC4} inspired much of our research.
+He also wishes to acknowledge support from a Britton postdoctoral fellowship which he held at McMaster University while carrying out part of this research.
+HJH would like to acknowledge postdoctoral support under EPSRC Leadership Fellowship EP/G007241/1.
+We thank MPIM and HIM Bonn for excellent working conditions during our stay in Bonn in Fall 2011, the members of the Imperial geometry group for many helpful conversations, and Jeff Cheeger and Gang Tian for their willingness to discuss \cite{Cheeger}.
+Finally, we must acknowledge an intellectual debt of gratitude to Craig van Coevering, whose articles \cite{vanC, vanC3, vanC2, vanC4} inspired much of our research.